Contrast Insurance - Coverage Simplified.

 • Dependability (Is this person going to be here when I have a problem?
 Do they know anything about claims?)

-• Support for Local Business (Local brokerages give jobs to people in the province.)
+• Support for Local Business (Local brokerages SHOULD provide local jobs)

 VALUE for MANY is a combination of a number of things.